Independent wallet safety guide

 This is an independent educational hub for Cake Wallet-related safety questions.
 It helps users slow down before downloads, restore flows, backup decisions, and support claims.

 No. This site is not affiliated with Cake Wallet.
-Verify official support, downloads, and documentation from official Cake Wallet sources.
+Verify support, downloads, and documentation from trusted Cake Wallet sources.

 Does this site collect wallet data?